-AUTHENTICATION OF KEY RESOURCES PLAN

-Project 2 – PRECLINICAL MODEL FOR ANTIEPILEPTOGENIC THERAPY SCREENING IN POST-TRAUMATIC EPILEPSY
+AUTHENTICATION OF KEY RESOURCES PLAN - Project 2 – PRECLINICAL MODEL FOR ANTIEPILEPTOGENIC THERAPY SCREENING IN POST-TRAUMATIC EPILEPSY

-A. Z944 Authentication
+1. Z944 AUTHENTICATION

 Since the original description of Z944 structure, in vitro preclinical properties and animal efficacy (Trignham et al., 2012) it has been synthesized multiple times and in multiple batches.
 The starting materials are all commercially available and are provided with certificates of analysis from the supplier.
 Each synthetic batch of Z944 is characterized to confirm the chemical structure and batch purity by multiple analytical assessments, including mass spectroscopy, MS-HPLC, infrared spectroscopy, UV spectrum, thermal analysis (melting point) and that are compared to existing values for an internal Z944 standard.